 - Test any model you are thinking of buying, by trying it out on a document that is typical of your workload.
 You are likely to want a flatbed scanner which is fast, with high resolution and a good OCR software package.

 Consider the alternatives before buying any item of office equipment

 - You might be better off using an outside service.

 - Some business centres provide office equipment for a higher licence fee.

 Your stationery is an important factor in creating your business image.

 - It should all use matching typefaces, design and paper - or card - quality.

 - Paper weights range from 80 gsm (grams per square metre) to 120 gsm.
 Card varies from 180 gsm to over 300 gsm.
 Is heavy, 'quality' stationery important for your image?

 - A recognisable logo or slogan can help to build up your company image.
-But these are not high priorities for most start-up businesses.

 - A good printer or designer will be able to advise you and show you samples of previous work.